What is a Motif? Definition and 10 Concrete Examples from Literature

 To sum it up, here’s a quick chart for you:

-Now that you have a better sense of what is a motif (and what it's not), let’s see some more of them in action!
+Now that you have a better sense of what is a motif (and what isn't one), let’s see some more of them in action!

 10 motif examples in literature

 We've defined a motif and talked about many interpretations of its definition.
 So what are some motif examples in books that you might have read before?
-Let's take a look at 10 of them right now.
+Let's take a look at 10 of them — and the themes they reinforce.

 1. Jane Eyre by Charlotte Brontë

-Story: An orphaned girl grows up and becomes embroiled in a complicated relationship with her employer, a broodingly mysterious man named Mr. Rochester.
+Story: An orphaned girl becomes embroiled in a complicated relationship with her employer, a broodingly mysterious man named Mr. Rochester.

 Motifs: Food (nourishment and generosity), portraits (unconscious and suppressed feelings), eyes (insight)